AlixAPCarmo/Wit-Java-Challenge/README.md

       "result": 15
     }

-Current Functionality

-- Arithmetic Operations:
-    Addition, subtraction, multiplication, and division are implemented in the calculator module.
-    Exposed as RESTful endpoints via the rest module.

-- Structure:
-    Modular architecture with a clean separation between logic and API layers.

-- Unit Tests:
-    Tests for arithmetic operations are written in the calculator module.

 # Future Enhancements

 - Kafka Integration:
-    Use Kafka for communication between rest and calculator modules.
+    Use and fix issues with Kafka for communication between rest and calculator modules.
 - Docker Support:
-    Add Docker configuration for easy deployment.
+    Improve Docker configuration for easy deployment.
 - Improved Error Handling:
     Extend exception handling for invalid inputs and edge cases.
+- Improve and implement logging and error reporting with SLF4J.

 # Known Issues